Luminosity-azur/starter-hugo-academic/content/project/R&D - 区块链/index.md

 ---
 title: Blockchain
-subtitle: This post includes the basic concepts, core technology, application, development and crisis of blockchain technology.
+subtitle: This paper is a summary of relevant theoretical research in the previous period.

 # Summary for listings and search engines
-summary: This post includes the basic concepts, core technology, application, development and crisis of blockchain technology.
+summary: This paper is a summary of relevant theoretical research in the previous period.

 # Link this post with a project
 projects: []